 The last time we discussed good reasons to rehearse we noted 3 good reasons why rehearsing your presentation is a good idea.
 We noted how rehearsing is good for your confidence, it helps you to edit your presentation and it helps with your presentation technique.
-But there are other reasons why you should want to rehearse your presentations.
+But there are other reasons why you should want to rehearse your presentations, PowerPoint or Keynote.

 So, to complete the objective we have 3 more good reasons why you should always aim to rehearse your presentations.
 These three additional good reasons to rehearse are: